The 29th Medellín International Poetry Festival

 - Poetry and Human Rights.
 A fundamental aspect at the present time as far as it demands a real valuation of the right of all human beings to lead a dignified life.

-It is very stimulating being witnesses of an effervescence such as those poetic actions performed by groups of poets, poetic projects and poetry festivals that grow organically and in a committed manner, based on a common cause all over the planet by radiating its influences grounded in an awareness of urgent changes in order to stop this delirious race of destruction and social injustice all over the world.
+It was very stimulating being witnesses of an effervescence such as those poetic actions performed by groups of poets, poetic projects and poetry festivals that grow organically and in a committed manner, based on a common cause all over the planet by radiating its influences grounded in an awareness of urgent changes in order to stop this delirious race of destruction and social injustice all over the world.

 The International Poetry Festival of Medellín, as the center of convergence for poets all around the world, is a vital part of the World Poetry Movement -WPM-, founded in Medellín in 2011 during the twenty-first International Poetry Festival of Medellín.
-During the month of February of this year, it has mobilized poets from 151 countries thereby making presence in 420 cities of the world with more than a thousand poetry readings in the context of the global campaign: "For a world without walls".
+During the month of February of 2019, it mobilized poets from 151 countries thereby making presence in 420 cities of the world with more than a thousand poetry readings in the context of the global campaign: "For a world without walls".

-This overflowing response through public interventions for a world free of chains, against the walls, and border walls of discord amongst the people, and against the invisible walls that deepen social distrust, is a very remarkable indicator of how poetic actions are increasingly necessary in terms of a world poetry revolution that is under way and that makes possible an awakening, a new consciousness that allows the representatives of power controlling the world to understand the urgency to stop the vector of destruction and war to which we are doomed.
+This overflowing response through public interventions for a world free of chains, against the walls, and border walls of discord amongst the people, and against the invisible walls that deepen social distrust, was a very remarkable indicator of how poetic actions are increasingly necessary in terms of a world poetry revolution that is under way and that makes possible an awakening, a new consciousness that allows the representatives of power controlling the world to understand the urgency to stop the vector of destruction and war to which seems we are doomed.

 This global plan of action in favor of life and peace consolidates a hopeful path about which the great French poet René Char, the victorious fighter in defense of the sovereignty of his people during the Second World War, in resistance to Nazism, he said: "Hope is truly the only active language and the only illusion that can be transformed into a good movement.
 We, men, poets, we have to ensure that this hope is not candor, there could be no poetry or life without hope- poetry: extreme hope, existence: relative hope."

-Below, we present the list of poets invited to the Festival who, to date, have confirmed their participation: Diana Bellesi (Argentina), José Muchnik (Argentina), Sona Van (Armenia-United States), Quito Nicholaas (Aruba-The Netherlands), Keabonye T Bareeng (Botswana), Kiril V. Merjanski (Bulgaria), Irene Ivantcheva-Merjanska (Bulgaria), Ekaterina Katzarova (Bulgaria-Estados Unidos), Soledad Fariña (Chile), Maribel Mora Curriao (Mapuche Nation, Chile), Shen Haobo (Popular Republic of China), Li Suo (Popular Republic of China), Colombian poets Felipe García Quinero, Gloria Posada, Henry Alexander Gómez, William Jiménez, Andrés Galeano, Saúl Gómez, Yorlady Ruiz, Margarita Losada, Luisa Fernanda Trujillo, Mary Grueso Romero, Fadir Delgado, Carlos Andrés Jaramillo, José Libardo Porras, Luis Arturo Restrepo, Angélica Pineda, Carlos Ciro, Mauricio Arcila Arango, Leidy Yaneth Vásquez Ramírez, Barbara Lins, Manuela Salinas Juan Sebastián Sánchez, Sebastián Berrío, Diana Toro, Diego Preciado, Luje Quintero, Manuela Gómez, Pablo Hoyos, Ricardo Contreras, Wilson Pérez, Yubeli Andrea Vahos, Johana Casanova, Juan Sebastián Berrío; Moisés Mayán -Magazine La Gaceta - Magazine Prometeo- (Cuba), DaGenius (Comoros), Carlos Villalobos (Costa Rica), Marco Tulio Alfaro (Costa Rica), Lucila Lema (Quechua nation, Ecuador), Philippe Tancelin (France), Zoë Skoulding (Wales), Shota Iatashvili (Georgia), Anja Utler (Germany), Rajendra Kishore Panda (India), Claudio Pozzani (Italy), Jeton Kelmendi (Kosovo), Rethabile Masilo (Lesotho), Amale Haddazi (Morocco), Roberto Reséndiz Carmona (Mexico), Chary Gumeta (Mexico), Ela Urriola (Panama), Isolda Morillo (Peru-Popular Republic of China), Dariusz Lebioda (Poland), Boaventura de Sousa (Portugal), Vadim Terekhin (Rusia), Ahmed Al Mulla (Saudi Arabia), Dragan Dragojlovic (Serbia), David wa Maahlamela (South Africa), Nashua Gallagher (Sri Lanka), Tarek Eltayeb (Sudan), Heike Fiedler (Switzerland), Sabri Rahmouni (Tunisia), Khédija Gadhoum (Tunisia), Anna Selby (United Kingdom), Tyehimba Jess (United States), Mohammed Saleh Al-Lawzi (Yemen).
+Below, we present the list of poets whom participated to the Festival: Diana Bellesi (Argentina), José Muchnik (Argentina), Sona Van (Armenia-United States), Quito Nicholaas (Aruba-The Netherlands), Keabonye T Bareeng (Botswana), Kiril V. Merjanski (Bulgaria), Irene Ivantcheva-Merjanska (Bulgaria), Ekaterina Katzarova (Bulgaria-Estados Unidos), Soledad Fariña (Chile), Maribel Mora Curriao (Mapuche Nation, Chile), Shen Haobo (Popular Republic of China), Li Suo (Popular Republic of China), Colombian poets Felipe García Quinero, Gloria Posada, Henry Alexander Gómez, William Jiménez, Andrés Galeano, Saúl Gómez, Yorlady Ruiz, Margarita Losada, Luisa Fernanda Trujillo, Mary Grueso Romero, Fadir Delgado, Carlos Andrés Jaramillo, José Libardo Porras, Luis Arturo Restrepo, Angélica Pineda, Carlos Ciro, Mauricio Arcila Arango, Leidy Yaneth Vásquez Ramírez, Barbara Lins, Manuela Salinas Juan Sebastián Sánchez, Sebastián Berrío, Diana Toro, Diego Preciado, Luje Quintero, Manuela Gómez, Pablo Hoyos, Ricardo Contreras, Wilson Pérez, Yubeli Andrea Vahos, Johana Casanova, Juan Sebastián Berrío; Moisés Mayán -Magazine La Gaceta - Magazine Prometeo- (Cuba), DaGenius (Comoros), Carlos Villalobos (Costa Rica), Marco Tulio Alfaro (Costa Rica), Lucila Lema (Quechua nation, Ecuador), Philippe Tancelin (France), Zoë Skoulding (Wales), Shota Iatashvili (Georgia), Anja Utler (Germany), Rajendra Kishore Panda (India), Claudio Pozzani (Italy), Jeton Kelmendi (Kosovo), Rethabile Masilo (Lesotho), Amale Haddazi (Morocco), Roberto Reséndiz Carmona (Mexico), Chary Gumeta (Mexico), Ela Urriola (Panama), Isolda Morillo (Peru-Popular Republic of China), Dariusz Lebioda (Poland), Boaventura de Sousa (Portugal), Vadim Terekhin (Rusia), Ahmed Al Mulla (Saudi Arabia), Dragan Dragojlovic (Serbia), David wa Maahlamela (South Africa), Nashua Gallagher (Sri Lanka), Tarek Eltayeb (Sudan), Heike Fiedler (Switzerland), Sabri Rahmouni (Tunisia), Khédija Gadhoum (Tunisia), Anna Selby (United Kingdom), Tyehimba Jess (United States), Mohammed Saleh Al-Lawzi (Yemen).
 They have also confirmed the laureates with the Alternative Nobel Prizeo Raúl Montenegro (Argentina) and Iván Velásquez (Colombia); The Russian cosmonaut Alexander Lazutkin, the Colombian plastic artist Eduardo Esparza and the scientists Gabriel Jaime Gómez, Francisco Restrepo Gallego (Colombia); the philosopher Juan Guillermo Gómez (Colombia).